The BCHL has announced a new focus for the league moving forward: ‘Modern Hockey’.

 Speed and Skill

-With fighting penalties significantly declining year after year, the BCHL is already in the process of moving away from that type of hockey and instead emphasizing speed, skill and scoring.
+With fighting penalties significantly declining year after year, the BCHL has moved away from that type of hockey and instead emphasized speed, skill and scoring.

-The BCHL will also continue to explore ways to improve player safety through initiatives at the league level.
+Through stricter rules around fighting and other dangerous on-ice plays, the BCHL has committed to improve player safety through initiatives at the league level.

-In recent years, the BCHL hired former NHL official Brad Lazarowich as the league’s Officiating Director.
+The BCHL’s Department of Player Safety is headed by former NHL official Brad Lazarowich who is the league’s Director of Officiating and Player Safety.
 With 30 years and nearly 2,000 NHL games under his belt, he brings an unrivaled professionalism and commitment to player safety.

-With some BCHL players still enrolled in high school and others going on to college, education has always been an important subject for the BCHL.
+With some BCHL players still enrolled in high school and others preparing to go to college, education has always been an important subject for the BCHL.